j2store/userguide/tax_configuration_for_eu.md

 **Important:** No guarantee is offered with respect to any of the information given here.
 Please contact an expert before you take any decisions about tax matters

-NOTES:

-The example assumes you have a store in Germany and you charge 19% tax on the goods.
+>NOTE:The example assumes you have a store in Germany and you charge 19% tax on the goods.
 All customers coming originating from Germany are charged with 19 % of tax.

 #### Step 1 : Create a geozone for base rates (home country tax)